waku-org/nwaku-compose/README.md

 **📝 0.
 Prerequisites**

 You need:
-* Ethereum Sepolia WebSocket endpoint.
+* Ethereum Sepolia HTTP endpoint.
 Get one free from [Infura](https://www.infura.io/).
 * Ethereum Sepolia account with some balance <0.01 Eth.
 Get some [here](https://www.infura.io/faucet/sepolia).
 * A password to protect your rln membership.